Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Experiments

-It is a requirement for models applied in finance to be interpretable because the field's decisions involve millions of dollars.
-In this section, we use GNNExplainer to understand the TVGNN predictions.
-GNNExplainer can identify the important subgraph that influences the prediction of a given GNN model /cite{ ying2019gnnexplainer}.
-Oracle, whose cloud business soared and increased its dividend in 2017 Q1, was our study case.
+To examine the model interpretability, we use the GNNExplainer to identify the important subgraph that influences the prediction \citep{ying2019gnnexplainer}.
+We conducted a case study of Oracle, whose cloud business soared and increased its dividend in the first quarter of 2017.

-The important 1-hop subgraph of ORCL (Oracle) computed by GNNExplainer is shown in Figure \ref{fig:explainer}.
+The important 1-hop subgraph of ORCL (Oracle) identified by GNNExplainer is shown in Figure \ref{fig:explainer}.
 The details of the nodes are shown in Table \ref{tab:company}.
-The widths of the edges in the subgraph represent the edge's important score.
+The edge width in the subgraph represents the edge's important score.
 Despite the fact that all of the companies in the subgraph are in the information technology sector, not all of them have a significant impact on the risk of other companies.
-TVGNN's prediction $\hat{y}_{\tau=3}$ for ORCL (Cisco) is mainly influenced by CTXS, HPE, CSCO, FTNT, and FFIV.
+The prediction of our TVGNN $\hat{y}_{\tau=3}$ for ORCL (Cisco) is mainly influenced by CTXS, HPE, CSCO, FTNT, and FFIV.
 All five companies are Oracle partners, and they all sell Oracle products in their cloud services.
 Furthermore, each node in the graph has a self-loop, which represents the impact of the company's event, i.e., the earnings conference call, on the risk of the company.
 We can see that the risk of JNPR (Juniper Networks) and FTNT (Fortinet) is influenced more by their earnings conference calls, whereas the rest is influenced more by other companies in the company network.
-That is because JNPR and FTNT released some shocking financial information during their earnings conference calls.
+This is because JNPR and FTNT released some shocking financial information during their earnings conference calls.
 JNPR posted a disappointing profit outlook, causing its stock to plunge 7.5\% after the earnings conference call.
 FTNT's stock, on the other hand, jumped 10.8\% after its earnings conference call, as its performance in 2016 gave investors confidence in its 2017 performance.